lstasiak/ml-django-app/README.md

 # ml-django-app

-An example of simple Machine Learning (ML) service implemented in Django & DRF (with connection to PostgreSQL) and managed with use of Docker environment.
+An example of simple Machine Learning (ML) models integrated with Django & DRF (with connection to PostgreSQL) and managed with use of Docker environment.
+The goal for this project is to learn and practice implementation of ML model in web service.

 ### ML part